abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 The activities of the Observance Day—taking the precepts, shaving the head, having the all-night vigil, and putting aside the work routine—are all geared toward reinforcing the reason we’re here at the monastery.
-We’re not here to construct *kuṭis*, post pictures on the website, cook meals, or any of the 10,000 tasks that occupy our attention.
+We’re not here to construct *kuṭis,* post pictures on the website, cook meals, or any of the 10,000 tasks that occupy our attention.
 The whole point of this place existing, this gathering of human beings on this particular patch of hillside, is to realize the Dhamma—to let go of